What is it Really Like to Stay in a Hostel?

 Food in hostels

 Many hostels have communal kitchens where budget travelers can cook instead of eating out.
-Not only does this save money, but it’s one way you can meet other travelers, especially if you’re traveling solo.
+Not only does this save money, but it’s one way you can meet other travelers, especially if you’re traveling solo for the first time.

 Some hostels have a restaurant and/or bar attached as well.
 This can range from a simple cafe with sandwiches to a full menu of entrees, drinks, and happy hour specials.